 Hosted by the Downtown Bellingham Partnership, Downtown Bellingham’s Art Walk happens on the first Friday of every month and is the perfect way to start your Friday night and kick off the weekend.
 Enjoy and explore local galleries, studios, museums, shops and restaurants that showcase the creative talent of the area.

 Clustered together in the downtown Bellingham Arts District and adjacent areas, this art walk is fun and well-attended by locals and visitors alike.
 Business owners get into it, offering something different each month.
 That means even if you went two months in a row, you’d likely not see the same works or eat the same treat twice.

 You’ll have the chance to enter drawings and raffles, grab the occasional piece of swag and perhaps find the perfect piece for your mantle or office.

 I often park along Railroad or in the Commercial Street parking garage since they are in the center of town.
 Walking from there is easy and also takes you past a number of savory restaurants and pubs like Brandywine Kitchen, Uisce Irish Pub and Chuckanut Bay Distillery.

 The art walk map is updated each month as venues are added, but there are usually sandwich boards to guide you.
 Some venues offer printed copies of the map near the entrance or register.

 Get to know the vibrant heart of downtown Bellingham through its museums, galleries, studios, businesses, restaurants and breweries.

 Fairhaven Art Walk

-There are new works each month and new venues are being added.
-They conveniently update the map and artists each month so its easy to plan your evening.
-There are a number of restaurants with great food and atmosphere in Fairhaven so plan to have dinner before or after your stroll.
+There are new works each month and new venues are added regularly.
+They conveniently update the map and artists each month so it’s easy to plan your evening.
+There are also a number of restaurants with great food and atmosphere n Fairhaven so plan to have dinner before or after your stroll.